mieweb/docs/content/functions/system-administration/data-migration/data-import-tab.md

 ## Fee Schedule Import

-Fee schedule import will create/update fee schedules and CPT codes in {{% system-name %}} .
-If the file contains duplicate CPT codes, then subsequent duplicate CPT codes are inserted with comma and count, ie A123,2 and the fee that is associated to them.
-The tool will check the CPT Manager to ensure the code exists in your {{% system-name %}} database.
+Fee schedule import will create/update fee schedules and Billing codes in {{% system-name %}} .
+If the file contains duplicate Billing codes, then subsequent duplicate Billing codes are inserted with comma and count, ie A123,2 and the fee that is associated to them.
+The tool will check the Billing Manager to ensure the code exists in your {{% system-name %}} database.
 If the code exists, then it will insert the code and fee into the fee schedule.
-If it does not exist, a CPT will be added to the CPT Manager with the description on the Import tool, then it will insert the code and fee schedule.
+If it does not exist, a Billing will be added to the Billing Manager with the description on the Import tool, then it will insert the code and fee schedule.

 ![](../data-import-tab.assets/471d0b2341881978eaa13662fbb05d44.png)